What’s behind Trump’s assault on Harvard and crown-jewel US universities?

 The escalating battle between President Donald Trump and Harvard University is a high-stakes cultural and political standoff that echoes far beyond higher education.
 Public deference toward the scholarly excellence that Harvard represents has been eroded by a backlash against elite universities now seen by many voters as bastions of political liberalism.
 This growing resentment, mostly on the political right, has fueled an assault on their exalted status.

 It’s a battle that has been years in the making: Conservatives have long seethed at the ideological tilt on most college campuses and accused administrators of stifling free speech.
-But it took the reelection of Donald Trump, a businessman who started his own failed eponymous university and is finely attuned to status and slights, to light the fuse.
+But it took the reelection of Mr. Trump, a businessman who started his own failed eponymous university and is finely attuned to status and slights, to light the fuse.

-New actions this week expand what amounts to a multi-pronged assault on elite universities.
-On Wednesday, the Trump Department of Education asked for a review of Columbia University’s accreditation status, citing antisemitism on its campus.
+New actions this week expand what amounts to a multipronged assault on elite universities.
+On Wednesday, the Department of Education asked for a review of Columbia University’s accreditation status, citing antisemitism on its campus.
 That evening, President Trump issued a proclamation suspending visas for new foreign students at Harvard for national security reasons.

 Why We Wrote This

-Decades-long suspicion of elite universities has evolved under President Trump into a full-scale war against institutions deemed to have grown overtly political.
+Decadeslong suspicion of elite universities has evolved under President Donald Trump into a full-scale war against institutions deemed to have grown overtly political.

 Asked recently in the Oval Office about the dispute with Harvard, Mr. Trump blamed the university for being defiant.
 “Harvard has got to behave themselves,” he said.
 “Harvard is treating our country with great disrespect, and all they’re doing is getting in deeper and deeper and deeper.
 They’ve got to behave themselves.”